JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/tests_prerequisites.md

 IntelliJ IDEA does everything automatically when the utility class [`LightJavaCodeInsightFixtureTestCase`](upsource:///java/testFramework/src/com/intellij/testFramework/fixtures/LightJavaCodeInsightFixtureTestCase.java) is used as the basis for the tests.

 The system properties are defined in the `build.gradle` file using the snippet shown below.
-The `/path/to/community/` is set to the absolute path to the root directory of the local intellij-community source on the machine running the tests.
+The `/path/to/community/` is set to the absolute path to the local intellij-community source's root directory on the machine running the tests.
 For example, on macOS the `path/to/community/` might be `/Users/<user name>/Documents/<IJ community source root>/`

 ```groovy